2019 Furnace & Air Conditioner Rebates, and HVAC Upgrade Incentives

 Full list here available here.
 (Rebates are provided by BC Hydro and FortisBC, depending on the exact product, region, and other qualifying factors like household income).

-Note that an energy audit may be required for certain upgrades, and usually must be performed BEFORE the upgrades are initiated.
+NOTE: an energy audit may be required for certain upgrades, and usually must be performed BEFORE the upgrades are initiated.

 BC Hydro Aboriginal Upgrade Program